pohjantahti/openmobius/src/pages/replica/extractor/README.md

 as there is no use case for most of it (not right now, at least).
 Appropriate reader position jumps are done right below the commented parts.

-Check `LICENSES` for links to relevant projects.
+Check `LICENSE` for links to relevant projects.